beaverbuilder/documentation/beaver-builder/developer/custom-modules/20-module-aliases.md

 ## Examples

 ### Box Module Example
-This creates an alias of the Box Module that to create a module for Horizontal Flex Columns.
+This creates an alias of the Box Module that then is a module for Horizontal Flex Columns.

 ```php
 FLBuilder::register_module_alias( 'horizontal-stack', [